 A little about Something To Do With Your Hands....

 Since I began making jewellery, I have always delighted in bringing together disparate and unusual components.
 I can't imagine I will ever tire of my love of collecting a variety of materials and items from around the world to use in my jewellery.
 This includes vintage components, gemstones, artisan-made beads, archaeological finds and antiques, a great variety of glass, and much, much more.
-I love the contrast of rough and smooth, glamour and grit, dark and light, dusty hues and pops of colour and work to achieve a balance between the two in everything I make.
+I love the contrast of rough and smooth, glamour and grit, dark and light, dusty hues and pops of colour.
 I can't shake off my love of combining incongruous materials to make happy wholes, pieces that seem to have an inevitability to them, even though they have been formed from diverse parts.